 Unfortunately, I wasn’t the only one punishing my body.
 My boyfriend at the time encouraged my behaviour and also restricted my food intake.
 He would often make comments about how much more he liked me when I was thin, urging me not to put the weight back on.

 I have a distinct memory of being in my local supermarket with him, drifting towards the bakery section.
 He grabbed my wrist and pulled me away from it, saying “No, Emma.
 You don’t need it”.
-This was certainly not an isolated occurrence.
-He would often make comments about what I ate, shaming me into putting the food down, once even making such a comment about my own birthday cake.
+This was not an isolated occurrence.
+He’d often make comments about what I ate, shaming me into putting the food down, once even making such a comment about my own birthday cake.
 At the time, I didn’t see this as anything untoward, and I certainly didn’t think it was controlling.
-In fact, I thought he was supporting me by keeping me in check when I went off the rails.
+In fact, I thought he was supporting me by keeping me in check when I went ‘off the rails’.
 Plus, he made me feel as though the smaller I got, the more attractive I was.

-Unsurprisingly, my relationship with him ended up being the catalyst for my subsequent plummet in weight.
+Unsurprisingly, my relationship with him ended up being the catalyst for a further plummet in weight.
 Eventually, it descended into a particularly nasty break up, which left me absolutely distraught.
 As a result, I ended up barely eating at all for two weeks.
 I made myself ill and stayed in bed almost all of that time.
-Eating even less than I previously had been left me looking almost skeletal and my weight dropped to 44kg.
+Eating even less than I previously had been left me looking almost skeletal, and my weight dropped to 44kg.
 The problem was, I saw this as a good thing.
 I looked terrible, but I felt great.
 I’d always obsessed over the numbers, weights and clothes sizes, always trying to get them lower and lower, with no regard for my health or well-being.
-Finally, I had reached one that satisfied the strange demands that I’d put on myself.
-It was a milestone, and I felt like celebrating it.
+Finally, I’d reached one that satisfied the strange demands that I’d put on myself.
+It was a milestone, and it felt like something to celebrate.

 Recovery – How Strength Training Helped Me